peerkar/liferay-export-import-validation-tool/README.md

-# Liferay Export/Import DB-Validation Script
+# Liferay Export/Import Validation Tool

 A modular Bash script for helping in validating Liferay export/import operations by comparing the database state of a source site against a target site.
 It runs SQL checks against both environments, diffs the results automatically, and produces a summary on screen with a full log written to file.